microsoft/LightGBM/docs/Python-API.md

         Only used in binary classification and lambdarank.
 Parameter for sigmoid function. huber_delta : float
         Only used in regression.
-Parameter for Huber loss function. fair_c : float
+Parameter for Huber loss function. gaussian_eta : float
+        Only used in regression.
+Parameter for L1 and Huber loss function.
+        It is used to control the width of Gaussian function to approximate hessian. fair_c : float
         Only used in regression.
 Parameter for Fair loss function. max_position : int